dante1130/luminol-bot/README.md

 LuminolBot is a Discord bot that provides a variety of commands for the Luminol server.
 The previous bot was written in JavaScript and was stuck in dependency hell.
 This bot is written in Rust and uses the [serenity](https://github.com/serenity-rs/serenity) library.

 The commands are invoked by prefixing the command with `e!`.

-Here is a list of the commands:

-- `ping` - Returns the message "Pong!".
-This is mostly to test the bot's latency.
+You can see the list of commands by typing `e!help`.

 ## Table of Contents